JessDrafts/Sis/README.md

 This project was made for the Computer Architecture's course of the University of Verona year 2023/2024.
 It consists of building a circut to play rock-paper-scissors.
 Relazione.pdf has all the documentation and Requirements needed (in italian).
+Inputs: ( _ _ _ _ _ )
+* 1°, 2°: first player's move
+* 3°, 4°: second player's move
+* 5°: start (if it is 1 the system is resetted)

+Outputs: ( _ _ _ _ )
+* 1°, 2°: result of the last played set
+* 3°, 4°: result of the game
+  * Sets:
+    * 00: not valid
+    * 01: player one won
+    * 10: player two won
+    * 11: tie
+  * Game:
+    * 00: game not ended
+    * 01: game ended & player one won
+    * 10: game ended & player two won
+    * 11: game ended & tie
+Moves:
+* 00: no move
+* 01: Rock
+* 10: Paper
+* 11: Scissor

+The first four bit of the input is the number of sets per game.
+Minimum number of sets by default is four.
+For example 0001 means four default sets + 1, so in total five sets.

 ## ⚙️Tools
 * SIS is an interactive tool for synthesis and optimization of sequential circuits developed by the CAD group of U.C.
 Berkeley - [Documentation](https://www2.eecs.berkeley.edu/Pubs/TechRpts/1992/2010.html)